lowrycode/table-tennis-league/README.md

 - A warning is displayed when a user tries to update venue information for shared venues.
 - Users are allowed to delete unapproved venue information but not to delete the venue itself if it is shared with other clubs.

+If a user tries to delete a venue that is linked to a team in the league, the venue will not be deleted, the user is redirected to the Club Admin page and a warning message displays "Venue could not be deleted because it is linked to protected league data".

 ### Preview Club and Venue Information

 By clicking on the Toggle Preview button, a club admin can see the information as it will appear on the Clubs page when all information is approved by the league administrator.